WarpWorks/studio/README.md

 the variable `req.someUserProp` will be checked for a valid user.

-This implementation for authorization might need to be revised because it should not be limited to HeadStart users, but should be linked to the hosting app users.
+This implementation for authorization might need to be revised because it should not be limited to WarpWorks users, but should be linked to the hosting app users.